How to Obtain Omani Citizenship

 - A female expat who has been widowed or divorced from her Omani husband, and lived in Oman for 15 years or more

 - An Omani woman who is married to an expat and are applying for citizenship for any children of that marriage

 To apply for Omani citizenship, you must complete the relevant application and provide a fee.
 You will also need some documentation including the following:

-If you are planning on moving to Oman, or are an expat, don’t forget to protect yourself with international healthcare insurance.
+If you are planning on moving to Oman, or are an expat, don’t forget to protect yourself with international health insurance.
 Expatriate Healthcare provides international healthcare insurance for expats worldwide, as well as cashless health insurance for corporate customers.